 - Your iPhone hasn’t been reported as lost or stolen.

-The criteria is different if you’re a prepaid customer.
+The criteria are different if you’re a prepaid customer.
 Your iPhone needs to be active for at least 12 months, and it can’t be reported as lost or stolen.
 If your device is inactive, you need to contact Sprint Customer Care, which may walk you through some steps to update your phone so that it can be unlocked.

 Otherwise, you’ll need to contact Sprint Customer Care at 888-211-4727; prepaid customers need to call 855-639-4644.